You invest a lot of money on keeping your house looking great, but sometimes you might neglect your garage floor.

 With 100 percent solids, you should be careful because it’s quite difficult to manipulate due to its consistency.

 Solvent-based paint is easier to work with because it contains 60 percent of the epoxy.
+However you’ll need adequate ventilation to apply the coating.

 Water-based paint has two parts that need to be mixed together before you apply.